A Beginner's Guide to Asbestos

 Although asbestos was frequently used as a building material between the 1950s and 1980s due to its rigidity and fire resistance, its fibres can be very dangerous when inhaled over a period of time.

-There is a chance any properties - be they commercial, residential or specialist buildings such as hospitals - constructed before 2000 can contain asbestos and in many cases materials with the fibres will remain in good condition, posing no threat.
-However, the dust can lead to illness when it becomes airborne – often while building or renovation work is being carried out.
+There is a chance any properties - be they commercial, residential or specialist buildings such as hospitals - constructed before 2000 can contain asbestos.
+Disturbed asbestos fibres can lead to illness when they become airborne – often while building or renovation work is being carried out.

-Asbestos exposure is thought to cause around 5,000 deaths per year, with 20 tradesmen dying every week due to past exposure.
-Therefore, its risks long term effects.
-Despite being banned since 1999, it is thought that there are still thousands of buildings in the UK with high levels of asbestos still present, including public buildings and private homes.
+Despite asbestos being banned since 1999 in the UK, it is thought that there are still thousands of buildings in the countr with high levels of asbestos still present, including public buildings and private homes.

-When carrying out any work which can disrupt fibres, even if they definitely don't contain asbestos, you still need to wear PPE to prevent breathing in fibres.
-Breathing protection, such as masks, as well as eye protection and gloves are all required.
+When carrying out any work which can disrupt fibres, even if they definitely don't contain asbestos, you need to wear PPE to prevent breathing in fibres.
+Breathing protection, such as masks, as well as eye protection and gloves, are all required.

-Speedy Services offers Asbestos Awareness training, designed for personnel who undertake maintenance, refurbishment or building work.
+Speedy offers Asbestos Awareness training, designed for personnel who undertake maintenance, refurbishment or building work.
 It is fully compliant with regulation 10 of the Control of Asbestos Regulations.
 We also have a guide on how to get rid of asbestos.

 Why is asbestos dangerous?